 - What is the substrate you are rendering over?

 - What finish does your customer want to achieve?
-For example, scratch render, thin coat render, dashing.
+For example, scratch renders, thin coat render, dashing.

 - How many square metres do you need to render?

 With this key information, Amaroc can provide you with a competitive quote and manufacturer specification, to ensure you have another happy client.
 Contact one of our centres at Bristol, Cornwall and Swindon today!